radonirinamaminiaina/jq-ng/jq-ng-fullcalendar/README.md

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# jq-ng
+# Using jQuery class and instantiate into Angular 2
-Using jQuery plugin into Angular 2
+Create jQuery class, method, and property, and use them into Angular 2.